Westbrook basks in milestone moment of tying Big O's record - WHIZ News

 INDIANAPOLIS (AP) — Russell Westbrook became an instant hit with his ability to deliver triple-doubles.

-Now, the 6-foot-3 point guard is on the verge of a home run — eclipsing Oscar Robertson’s seemingly unbreakable career record.
+Now, the 6-foot-3 point guard is on the verge of a home run — breaking Oscar Robertson’s seemingly unbreakable career record.

-Westbrook will get his first crack to break the record Monday night in Cleveland.
+Westbrook gets his first crack to surpass Robertson Monday night in Cleveland.

+“I take a lot of pride in doing everything I can to impact winning,” he said.
+“To be in a conversation with Oscar, I just want to thank him because he set the stage.
+The things he was able to do back in the day has allowed me to do the things that I do today.
+So I’m appreciative of that, and I’m appreciative of his support as well.”

-But the two men who share the record took dramatically different paths to the top.
+But the two men now linked in the record books took dramatically different paths to the top.

+Robertson was an Indianapolis high school star, a three-time All-American at the University of Cincinnati and an Olympic gold medalist before playing for the Cincinnati Royals and Milwaukee Bucks.

 Westbrook, meanwhile, drew little college interest until his senior season in high school and started just one season at UCLA before turning pro.
 During his first six seasons in Oklahoma City, he logged eight triple-doubles.

+“He flew to Oklahoma City and he didn’t have to do that,” he said.
+“He took time out of his day to talk with me and my family about that moment.
+I was honestly more intrigued because he was dealing with social injustice when he was playing and so I was really intrigued about how he dealt with that and continued to play at such a high level.”

+Westbrook also found a way to produce big numbers night after night.

-He’s produced 173 triple-doubles over the last seven seasons including 35 in 2020-21, the second-highest total of his career.
-He had 42 in 2016-17 when he became the first player since Robertson in 1961-62 to average a triple-double and Westbrook is on his way to achieving the feat for the fourth time in five seasons.
+This season he leads the league with 35, the second-highest total of his career.
+He had 42 in 2016-17 when he became the first player since Robertson in 1961-62 to average a triple-double.
+With a week left in the regular season, he’s poised to match that feat for the fourth time in five seasons.

 It’s also fitting that Westbrook tied the record against the Pacers, against whom he has posted a career-high 10 triple-doubles including three this season.